EU Trade Statistics 2025

 1. Free Trade Agreements

-Free trade agreements (FTAs) concentrate on reducing or barring walls to trade in goods and services between the EU and its mate countries.
+Free trade agreements (FTAs) concentrate on reducing or barring walls to trade in goods and services between the EU and its member countries.
 They generally cover areas similar to request access, rules of origin, customs procedures, and trade remedies.
 Prominent exemplifications of EU FTAs include agreements with Canada (CETA) and Japan (EU- Japan EPA).

 1. Customs Union Agreements

-Customs union agreements establish a common external tariff (CET) for all EU member countries and their mate countries.
+Customs union agreements establish a common external tariff (CET) for all EU member countries and their member countries.
 This means that EU member countries and the mate country apply the same customs duties on goods imported from third countries.
 The EU- Turkey Customs Union is an illustration of such an agreement.

 1. Common Market Agreements